 And we have a connected account on the Integrations page too!

-That’s the hard part over.
+You now have the WPForms Salesforce integration ready!
 Now let’s make the form.

 Step 6.
 Create Your Salesforce WordPress Form

 Now we have our Salesforce WordPress integration set up, we’re ready to send data from a form to Salesforce.

 If you don’t already have a contact form on your site, jump over to this guide on how to create a simple contact form.
 Come back to this page when you have your form set up the way you want it.